-If you are someone who has a love for computers and networks, a career in network engineering may be for you.
-A career as a network engineer is always exciting and always changing.
+If you are someone who has a love for computers and networks, a future in network engineering may be for you.
+The life of a network engineer is exciting and always changing.
 But how do you get there?
 You could make the leap through a master's degree in information systems.
 Here's how.

 Network engineers play an important role in advancing computer technology.
 Without the hard work that network engineers provide, the world would be unable to peruse the internet, utilize various software, play video games, and stay in touch with loved ones.

 Network engineering consists of designing, planning, and executing technical responsibilities.
 It is the role of the network engineer to deliver a network infrastructure that is operating at an optimal level.
 A network engineer will continuously monitor networks, handle performance issues, and develop firewalls.
 They will report to line-of-business leaders in order to discuss goals, updates, and policies.

 Those who are interested in pursuing a future in network engineering will typically pursue a bachelor's degree in information technology first.
 As an undergraduate, you should learn about installation, programming, supporting a network, and routing.

 Some of the courses you will probably take include:

 If you are interested in using your bachelor's degree to pursue a master's in information systems, you will need your undergraduate degree.
 During your graduate school education, you will typically gain advanced knowledge of computer science, engineering, and math.

 Some of the courses you might take include: